Network (1976 film): Home media

 Network was released on VHS in 1980, LaserDisc in 1983, DVD in 1998, and Blu-ray in 2011.
-It will be released on Ultra HD Blu-ray and a remastered Blu-ray by The Criterion Collection on February 24, 2026.
+It was released on Ultra HD Blu-ray and a remastered Blu-ray by The Criterion Collection on February 24, 2026.

 Stage adaptation

 A play adaptation by Lee Hall premiered in the Lyttleton Theatre at the National Theatre in London in November 2017.
 The play was directed by Ivo Van Hove featuring Bryan Cranston making his UK stage debut as Howard Beale, and Michelle Dockery as Diana.
 It opened on Broadway on December 6, 2018, with Cranston reprising his role as Beale, and with Tatiana Maslany as Diana and Tony Goldwyn as Max Schumacher.